 - If you have keys left over from Mists of Pandaria, you can use them

 - You do not have to be level 110 to have the item drop

 - You do not have to be in Subtlety spec or have your loot set to Subtlety to have the item drop

 So there you have it.
 A new and exciting use for Key to the Palace of Lei Shen.
 But there are still old uses: y’know, gold, and I know at least one rogue who’s going to use this to try to get those achieves he missed back in Mists of Pandaria!

 A few more notes:

 - Currently you need to give Marin a ticket for the day before you can benefit from the coins.
 Hopefully this is a bug and will be fixed.

 - If you have Marin off on a mission, no worries, he’ll be available to assist you with your vault ticket if necessary.
 You’ll have to wait to give him a coin though.

-- There have been reports that the Suspicious Crate may actually spawn independantly of Marin - so keep an eye out.
-It apparantly appears on the rug directly in front of where Marin naps.
+- There have been reports that the Suspicious Crate may actually spawn independently of Marin – so keep an eye out.
+It apparently appears on the rug directly in front of where Marin naps.